TrungSpy/bemyeyes-server/README.md

 ##Run tests

 There is two parts to testing, in the root of the project:
-1. 'rspec will simply run unit tests and tests against the db.
+1. `rspec` will simply run unit tests and tests against the db.
-2. 'rspec rest-spec' will run tests against the rest api.
+2. `rspec rest-spec` will run tests against the rest api.

 At the moment the tests are hardcoded to test against localhost:9001 which is the website exposed by the vagrant server.